ST10466818/DRSDeck/README.md

 ### How is my score calculated?

 Each correct answer earns 1 point.
-Your final score out of 5 determines your race result message (e.g. “P3 – solid drive!”).
+Your final score out of 5 determines your race result message (e.g. “P3 – Podium finish!”).

 ### Who is this app for?